sahar-km/Debugging/docs/faq.md

 Just run HWID activation again.
 Each Windows edition needs its own activation.

-### Is it safe to connect my Microsoft account after activating with MAS?
+### Is it safe to connect my Microsoft account after activating with AEG?

 Absolutely, it’s safe.